Rayne (shoe company): 1960s developments

-1970s and beyond
+1970s and closure

 By 1970, Rayne shoes were included in the Molyneux collection – with The Guardian reporting that it was thought to be the first time a French couture house had used branded British shoes.
 In autumn of that year, Rayne opened its own store in Paris – said to be the first shoemaker to do so since Lobb.
 Rayne was also designing shoes for other French designers, including Nina Ricci and Lanvin, while in the UK it had recruited designers such as Bill Gibb.

 In 1975, Rayne was sold to the department-store chain Debenhams.
 Edward Rayne joined the boards of Debenhams and Harvey Nichols.
 Debenhams was sold to Burton Group in 1985, and two years later Rayne was acquired by the businessman David Graham and his wife Rose.
-The company ceased trading in 2003, but was relaunched in 2013 with designs created by Laurence Dacade.
+The company ceased trading in 2003.

 The contribution of H. & M. Rayne – especially under Edward Rayne's leadership – was showcased in an exhibition held at the Fashion and Textile Museum in 2015.
 Rayne shoes are held in several archives, including the Metropolitan Museum in New York and the Victoria and Albert Museum in London.